vlauffer/pvswbot_backend/README.md

 ## What am I currently working on?
 - Creating an additional table in the database that stores base64 encoded emojis and their corresponding title
 - Adding a column on the messages table that will label when each message was sent
+- Create table and api request for tracking reactions